Skip to main content

 Responsible AI Use

-All AI content that is used in an end product (e.g., an email to stakeholders, an annual report, a news story, etc.) should be thoroughly reviewed and edited by a human.
-Simply using AI to generate user-facing content is almost always discouraged.
-Instead AI should be leveraged as a tool to assist during the content planning process.
+All AI content that is used in an end product (e.g., an annual report, a news story, even an internal email) should be thoroughly reviewed and edited by a human.
+Using AI to simply generate user-facing content is almost always discouraged.
+Instead, AI should be leveraged as a tool to assist during the content development process.
 Examples are how to use AI in this manner are available within the “AI Uses to Consider” section.

 The items below enumerate more specific scenarios to consider: